telerik/kendo-ui-core/docs/AngularJS/introduction.md

 > AngularJS Kendo UI widget initialization is not designed to be combined with the Kendo UI server wrappers.
 Using wrappers is equivalent to [jQuery plugin syntax initialization](/basics/jquery-initialization).
 If you want to create Kendo UI widget instances with AngularJS, then do not use server wrappers for these instances.
+Also have in mind that the two frameworks have some overlapping features (like Angular binding and Kendo UI MVVM) which should not be mixed.

 ## Using Angular-Kendo bindings